-

 At the celebration of the nation’s centennial in Philadelphia in June 1876, Alexander Graham Bell impressed the judges not with a demonstration of a two-way conversation but rather with a telephonic recitation of Hamlet’s soliloquy.
 Later, in the first telephone transmission from Boston to New York, “Yankee Doodle” was played on an organ in Boston, while an audience listened in New York.

 In a world without radio and television, it was natural for men of vision to pursue what has been called “the radio concept of telephony.”
-An author of the late nineteenth century who specialized in foresight and hindsight, Edward Bellamy, peered into the future and saw delightful possibilities: “You stay at home and send your eyes and ears abroad for you.
-Wherever the electric connection is carried … be it the mid-air balloon or mid-ocean float of the weather watchman, or the ice-crusted hut of the polar observer … it is possible in slippers and dressing gown for the dweller to take his choice of the public entertainments given that day in every city of the earth.”
+An author of the late 19th century who specialized in foresight and hindsight, Edward Bellamy, peered into the future and saw delightful possibilities: “You stay at home and send your eyes and ears abroad for you.
+Wherever the electric connection is carried … be it the mid-air balloon or mid-ocean float of the weather watchman, or the ice-crusted hut of the polar observer … it is possible in slippers and dressing gown for the dweller to take his choice of the public entertainments given that day in every city of the Earth.”

-One of the most interesting demonstrations of the radio concept of telephony occurred in Hungary, where in 1893 an entrepreneur named Theodore Puskas established a telephone-newspaper that eventually gained more than six thousand subscribers.
+One of the most interesting demonstrations of the radio concept of telephony occurred in Hungary, where, in 1893, an entrepreneur named Theodore Puskas established a telephone-newspaper that eventually gained more than six thousand subscribers.
 The daily program available over the telephone included news and sports reports, stock market quotations, reports on proceedings in Parliament, and, in the evenings, theater, concerts, and lectures.

 “The Pleasure Telephone opens out a vista of infinite charm,” wrote an enchanted contemporary of Puskas.
-Hungary in the last decade of the nineteenth century even provides us with a remarkable foreshadowing of our modern video-cassette recorders.
+Hungary in the last decade of the 19th century even provides us with a remarkable foreshadowing of our modern video-cassette recorders.
 To accommodate subscribers to the telephone-newspaper, a phonograph was attached to the telephone receiver “in such a way that the first sound over the wire would start the phonograph, which would then record the news, and make it available for the subscriber at his convenience.”

 Today the telephone-newspaper survives in a minor way in the recorded announcements that provide telephone subscribers with the time, the weather, and the latest sports results.
 The “pleasure telephone” survives in services such as Dial-A-Joke and Dial-A-Poem.
 In times of spiritual crisis, telephone subscribers can Dial-A-Prayer.
 A few years ago, New Yorkers in need of sympathy could Dial a Shoulder, but that service has been discontinued.